Book Thoughts from Bed

 Posted in Fiction, Science Fiction by mmelland

-The Road is Cormac McCarthy’s epic, Pulitzer Prize-winning story of man trying to keep himself and his son alive in a bleak post-apocalyptic world.
+The Road is Cormac McCarthy’s epic, Pulitzer Prize-winning story of a man trying to keep himself and his son alive in a bleak post-apocalyptic world.
 Continue reading →

 1Sep2021